ministryofjustice/moj-frontend/docs/get-involved/suggest-a-change.md

 subsection: Get involved
 redirect_from: /community/suggest-a-change
 showHelp: true
+lede: Help improve the MoJ Design System by suggesting a change to a building block.
 eleventyNavigation:
   key: Suggest a change or give feedback
   parent: Get involved
   order: 30
   excerpt: "Help improve the MoJ Design System by suggesting changes to building blocks."
-lede: "Help improve the MoJ Design System by suggesting a change to a building block."
 ---

 The Design System is looking to learn about: